OlivierLi/chrome_safari_power/README.md

 ## pages/
 This directory contains special webpages that can be loaded from disk in a navigator to verify certain behaviors.

+## check_env.sh
+This file makes functions available to allow the other scripts to verify they are running in a sane environment for battery life testing.